 The ship takes off from Los Cristianos, in Santa Cruz each day [that the voyage takes place] ay 11am.
 The round trip takes about three hours.

-When the tour is over, the ship drops off its passengers in the same place the tour began.
-To learn more about the tour, check out this link.
+NOTE: When the tour is over, the ship drops off its passengers in the same place the tour began.

 If you’re looking for something a little more low-key that you can do without a reservation, take a trip to Playa de las Americas to see the Light and Music Fountain.